-- 1.1 The terms "children" and "child" refer to anyone under the age of 18. - 1.2 For the purpose of this policy, The Priestley Academy Trust will define "safeguarding and protecting the welfare of children" as: - Protecting pupils from maltreatment - Preventing the impairment of pupils' mental and physical health or development - Ensuring that pupils grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all pupils to have the best outcomes - 1.3 For the purposes of this policy, "consent" is defined as having the freedom and capacity to choose to engage in sexual activity.
+- 1.1 The terms "children" and "child" refer to anyone under the age of 18. - 1.2 For the purpose of this policy, The Priestley Academy Trust will define "safeguarding and protecting the welfare of children" as: - Providing help and support to meet the needs of pupils as soon as problems emerge - Protecting pupils from maltreatment, whether that is within or outside the home, including online - Preventing the impairment of pupils' mental and physical health or development - Ensuring that pupils grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all pupils to have the best outcomes - 1.3 For the purposes of this policy, "consent" is defined as having the freedom and capacity to choose to engage in sexual activity.
 Consent may be given to one sort of sexual activity but not another and can be withdrawn at any time during sexual activity and each time activity occurs.
 A person only consents to a sexual activity if they agree by choice to that activity, and has the freedom and capacity to make that choice.
 Children under the age of 13 can never consent to any sexual activity.
 The age of consent is 16. - 1.4 For the purpose of this policy, the term "sexual violence" refers to the following offences as defined under the Sexual Offences Act 2003: - Rape: A person (A) commits an offence of rape if they intentionally penetrate the vagina, anus or mouth of another person (B) with their penis, B does not consent to the penetration, and A does not reasonably believe that B consents. - Assault by penetration: A person (A) commits an offence if they intentionally penetrate the vagina or anus of another person (B) with a part of their body or anything else, the penetration is sexual, B does not consent to the penetration, and A does not reasonably believe that B consents. - Sexual assault: A person (A) commits an offence of sexual assault if they intentionally touch another person (B), the touching is sexual, B does not consent to the touching, and A does not reasonably believe that B consents. - Causing someone to engage in sexual activity without consent: A person (A) commits an offence if they intentionally cause another person (B) to engage in an activity, the activity is sexual, B does not consent to engaging in the activity, and A does not reasonably believe that B consents.
 This could include forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.